Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 printHumanName(Car())
 {{< /highlight >}}

-In this example, again, all of the type checking occurs ate compile time, solely based on the source code.
-The swift compiler can verify which types match the generic constraints of the `printHumanName` function; and for ones that don't it can emit a compile error.
+In this example, again, all of the type checking occurs at compile time, solely based on the source code.
+The swift compiler can verify which function calls' arguments match the generic constraints of the `printHumanName` function; and for ones that don't it can emit a compile error.

 Since Swift's static type system offers these powerful tools we try to verify as much as possible at compile time.
-However, in same cases, run time type verification is necessary.
+However, in same cases run time type verification is necessary.

 ## Run Time Type Checking

-In some unfortunate cases, relying on static type checking is not possible.
-The most common example is reading data from an outside resource (network, db, etc.) - in that case we often don't have the ability to retrieve Swift type information along with the data itself.
+In some unfortunate cases relying on static type checking is not possible.
+The most common example is reading data from an outside resource (network, database, etc.).
+In such cases the data and thus the type information is not part of the source code, therefore we cannot prove to the static type checker that our data has a specific type (since the static type checker can only operate on type information it can extract from our source code).

-This means instead of being able to *define* a type statically, we need to *verify* a type dynamically, at run time.
+This means instead of being able to *define* a type statically, we need to *verify* a type dynamically at run time.

-When checking types at run time we rely on the type metadata stored alongside all Swift instances.
-The only tool we have available is casting via `is` and `as`.
-This is what all the different Swift JSON mapping libraries do - they provide a convenient API for dynamically casting an unknown type to one that matches a specified property.
+When checking types at run time we rely on the type metadata stored within the memory of all Swift instances.
+The only tools we have available at this stage are the `is` and `as` keywords that use that metadata to confirm wheter or not the instance is of a certain type or conforms to a certain protocol.

+This is what all the different Swift JSON mapping libraries do - they provide a convenient API for dynamically casting an unknown type to one that matches the type of a specified variable.

-In many scenarios dynamic type checking allows to integrate types that are unknown at compile time with our statically checked Swift code:
+In many scenarios dynamic type checking enables us to integrate types that are unknown at compile time with our statically checked Swift code:

 {{< highlight swift >}}
 func takesHuman(human: HumanType) {}